All Cities / Texas / Houston

 How Long Is a Building Permit Good For in Houston?

-Who Pulls the Permit in Houston?
+Who Should Pull the Permit in Houston?

 Chuck’s Take